 Uncertain global economic conditions have in the past and may in the future adversely impact our business.
 The current uncertainty in the worldwide economic environment together with other unfavorable changes in economic conditions, such as higher than normal inflation and interest rate increases currently being experienced or implemented by most developed economies, as well as any recession, may negatively impact consumer confidence and spending, ultimately causing our customers to postpone purchases and may ultimately impact our profitability.
-Inflation and rapid fluctuations in inflation rates have had in the past, and may in the future have, negative effects on economics conditions can adversely impact our sales and profitability and make it difficult for us to accurately forecast and plan our future business activities.
+Inflation and rapid fluctuations in inflation rates have had in the past, and may in the future have, negative effects on economies and financial markets.
+We could experience period-to-period fluctuations in operating results due to general industry or economic conditions and volatile or uncertain economic conditions can adversely impact our sales and profitability and make it difficult for us to accurately forecast and plan our future business activities.
 Furthermore, inflationary pressure and increases in interest rates may negatively impact revenue, earnings and demand for our products.
 During challenging economic times, our current or potential future customers may experience cash flow problems and as a result may modify, delay or cancel plans to purchase our products.
 Additionally, if our customers are not successful in generating sufficient revenue or are unable to secure financing, they may not be able to pay, or may delay payment of, accounts receivable that they owe us.
 Any inability of our current or potential future customers to pay us for our products may adversely affect our earnings and cash flow.
-Moreover, our key suppliers may reduce their output or become insolvent, thereby adversely impacting our products.
+Moreover, our key suppliers may reduce their output or become insolvent, thereby adversely impacting our ability to manufacture our products.